 Next: This was one brave cat.

-9. Jack, a fearless cat who chased a bear up a tree
+18. A fearless cat chased a bear up a tree

 Sometimes, our pets react to a threat in our environment, even if nobody was directly in harm’s way.
 And they’re often a lot more fearless than we are.
 A great example?
 A cat made headlines for chasing a bear up a tree to protect his family’s yard in West Milford, New Jersey.
 The 15-pound tabby cat, named Jack, hissed at the base of the tree and kept the bear aloft for about 15 minutes.
 Jack then ran the bear up another tree when it tried to escape.
 Jack’s owner eventually called him inside, allowing the bear to escape back into the woods.
 Jack’s owner, Donna Dickey, said that the cat “doesn’t want anybody in his yard.”